Probing and Leveraging Video Diffusion Transformer Features for Robust Point Tracking: Implementation Details

-\paragraph{Video DiT feature extraction.} Following~\citet{nam2025emergent}, we extract features from the 18th layer of CogVideoX-2B~\cite{yang2024cogvideox}.
-To select the optimal attention head, we analyze zero-shot point tracking performance across all attention heads in this layer.
-Figure~\ref{fig:supp_head_analysis} shows that the 3rd head achieves the highest accuracy.
-Using a single head instead of concatenating all heads significantly reduces memory requirements while maintaining strong performance.
+We extract features from the 18th layer ($l{=}18$) of CogVideoX-2B~\cite{yang2024cogvideox}.
+To select the optimal attention heads, we analyze zero-shot point tracking performance across all denoising timesteps and all heads in this layer. \Cref{fig:supp_head_analysis} shows that heads $m{=}3,6,9,21$ achieve high accuracy at final denoising timestep.
+Using a subset of heads instead of concatenating all heads significantly reduces memory requirements while maintaining strong performance.

-\paragraph{Architecture and training.} We use the following hyperparameters: feature pyramid with $S=4$ scales, local correlation radius $\delta=3$, model stride $r=4$, LoRA rank $128$, channel dimension $d=64$, maximum sequence length of 46 frames, batch size of 4, and input resolution $480 \times 720$.
-This resolution is chosen based on CogVideoX-2B's strong zero-shot performance.
-Due to computational constraints, we use these modest hyperparameters rather than scaling to the larger batch sizes or longer sequences employed in some prior work.
-Nevertheless, our results demonstrate that the superior quality of video DiT features enables state-of-the-art performance even with limited training resources.